MicrosoftDocs/win32/desktop-src/PerfCtrs/using-workunit-perf_counters.md

 - identifier of the main process which represents the application.
 - user-friendly title for the Work Unit.

-Notice that if a work unit information must be updated, e.g., the title was changed, it must be informed with the same uniqueId it had when first notified of the platform.
+Notice that if a work unit information must be updated, for example, the title was changed, it must be informed with the same uniqueId it had when first notified of the platform.
 New units must use a new unique identifier.
 The information must be concatenated using the pipe character "|".

-E.g.:
+Sample:

     "WorkUnit|1|4321|1019|Instance 1 of pid 1111, owned by 1111"
     "WorkUnit|1|8765|1019|Instance 1 of pid 5555, owned by 5555"